 A. There’s a varied choice of school trip, accommodating a wide range of activities across the curriculum:

-A. Before the trip ask the activity centre for comprehensive details and, ideally, get them confirmed in writing:
+A. Before the trip, ask the activity centre for comprehensive details which they should then confirm in writing:

 A. The majority of centres do allow inspection visits but you will need to check with each individual venue as there are some that don’t.